tanatipt/Ask-Your-Fundamentals/README.md

 When users interact with a chatbot, the conversation is typically **multi-turn** rather than a single one-off question.
 This means users often engage in back-and-forth exchanges, asking follow-up questions that depend on the previous context.
 Therefore, it is crucial to **contextualize** each user query based on the conversation history.
 Without this, the chatbot may fail to understand questions that rely on prior context.

 For instance, if a user first asks, *“What was JPMorgan’s profit in 2024?”* and then follows up with, *“What about its profit in 2025?”*, the second question alone would be ambiguous—since the reference to “it” would lack context.
-To address this, we introduced a **rewrite_query** step that reformulates the user’s query by incorporating relevant details from the conversation history.
+To address this, we introduced a query contextualisation step in this node that reformulates the user’s query by incorporating relevant details from the conversation history.
 This ensures that the rewritten query is **self-contained**, **context-independent**, and fully understandable on its own.

 **Query Intention Classification**